Introducing Microsoft Flow

 What is Microsoft Flow?

-Microsoft Flow is an online workflow service that automates events (known as workflows) across the most common apps and services.
+Microsoft Flow is an online workflow service that automates actions across the most common apps and services.
 For example, you can create a flow that adds a lead to Microsoft Dynamics 365 and a record in MailChimp whenever someone with more than 100 followers tweets about your company.

 When you sign up, you can connect to more than 220 services, and can manage data either in the cloud or in on-premises sources like SharePoint and Microsoft SQL Server.
 The list of applications you can use with Microsoft Flow grows constantly.